Portugal settles with JP Morgan over hedging contracts

 Portuguese treasury secretary Maria Luiz Albuquerque said in April the government had managed to renegotiate interest rate swap contracts containing "highly speculative elements" with some banks, cutting by 20 percent the potential liabilities from swaps that could total 3 billion euros.

-Separately Portugal said on Tuesday it had appointed JP Morgan as financial adviser for the planned privatisation of the national postal service.
+Separately Portugal said on Tuesday it had appointed JP Morgan as financial adviser for the planned privatization of the national postal service.